httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 to a sequence of bytes,
 whereas digest is only used in relation to the value of the fields.

-When it is convenient to do so, the sender and the receiver can dynamically compute the digest value while streaming the content.

 # The Digest Field {#digest}

 The `Digest` field contains a comma-separated list of one or more representation